saltyorg/docs/docs/apps/ddns.md

 - IPv4 or IPv6 DNS management must be enabled in `adv_settings.yml`
 - Valid Cloudflare API credentials must be configured in `accounts.yml`

-#### Configuration

-The DDNS container automatically monitors Traefik's API endpoint for active routes and creates or updates corresponding DNS records in Cloudflare based on your configured IP version preferences.

 #### Custom URLs